AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-what-are-cookies.md

 There's a tutorial on [how to perform session hijacking](https://embracethered.com/blog/posts/passthecookie/#attack-chain) that helps drive home the following key point: There is nothing special about you and your browser when you access a particular site.
 The only way a web server knows who you are is based on the information your browser passes along in an HTTP request.
 If someone has your session cookies, they can copy those cookies locally, refresh the page, and essentially bypass traditional authentication mechanisms like usernames and passwords.

+{% aside %}
-> Fun fact: This is why I obfuscated my session cookies (e.g., `reddit_session`) in the screenshots above.
+  This is why I obfuscated my session cookies (e.g., `reddit_session`) in the screenshots above.
 While session cookies are technically temporary, we've already seen that they can stick around for longer than a browser session.
+{% endaside %}

 ## Why Do Websites Ask for My Permission to Store Cookies?